pendragons-code/Jasbot/README.md

 # terrible branch
-So yes it will still stay around.
+So yes it will still stay around, the terrible branch is almost the same as the one that is hosted right now.

 # the 7th rewrite